 Most courses are Commonwealth-supported place (CSP) courses – formerly called HECS courses – for which you only pay part of the cost of your course (a student contribution).
 The size of your student contribution depends on your institution and your area of study.
-Read course costs FAQ for more information about CSP courses.
+Read course costs for more information about CSP courses.

-Read course costs FAQ for more information about scholarships and government payments that may be available to you.
+Read course costs for more information about scholarships and government payments that may be available to you.

 Read common terms and abbreviations for definitions of some of the more commonly-used terms.